Building a REST API with React.js (MERN with TypeScript)

-Creating and deploying a RESTful API full CRUD-based app in React.js from scratch, without the use of AI tab-completions, is a significant milestone for any web development student, and a still a big task for senior devs.
+Creating and deploying a full CRUD REST API app in React.js from scratch, without the use of AI tab-completions, is a significant milestone for any web development student.
+Frankly, it is still a big task even for senior devs.

-The above sceenshot shows a fullstack React.js + Express.js application with defined CRUD routes in /Server/app/routes and today we're going to discuss all that's invovled in doing so.
+The screenshot above shows a full-stack React.js + Express.js application with defined CRUD routes, all written in TypeScript.
+Today, we're going to discuss everything involved in building this foundation.

-This blog post is going to assume that you have basic experience and understand of: HTML, CSS, JavaScript, and how to use an IDE (like Visual Studio Code) and the Terminal/Console on your operating system.
-We will be building this out in TypeScript, but if you're not experienced with TS, don't worry - you should easily get the hang of it if you have a firm grasp on JavaScript.
+We will be building this out in TypeScript.
+If you're not experienced with TS, don't worry!
+You should easily get the hang of it if you have a firm grasp on JavaScript.

 mkdir example-api-app && cd example-api-app